tiwarianirudh/Embedded-Interface-Design/Project2/README.md

 **Project Features for Probable Extra-Credits**
 >1.
 Graph Plot for Temperature data from the database at the sensor Rpi.
 >2.
 Graph Plot for Temperature data from the database at the sensor Rpi.
 >3.
+Added Simple Authentication for accessing the client.html
+>4.
 Additional Button to graph-plot temperature data.
->4.
+>5.
 Additional Button to graph-plot humidity data.
->5.
+>6.
 Additional Button for changing the temperature unit from Celsius to Fahrenheit (For already obtained and for the next new data).
->6.
+>7.
 Additional Button for clearing the data currently being displayed on the webpage.

 **References:**